However, losing weight doesn’t have to be challenging. You can employ a variety of straightforward meal tricks to lose weight and keep it off.

 Food Hack 3: Eat slowly and mindfully

-How to do it: Set aside time to eat your meals and snacks without distractions.
+How to do it: Set aside time to eat meals and snacks without distractions.
 Enjoy each bite of food by taking your time to chew it.
 Put your fork down between bites.

 Food Hack 4: Drink water before meals